 In severe cases, diabetic kidney disease can lead to kidney failure.
-The only treatment options for kidney failure are a kidney transplant or dialysis 1.
+The only treatment options for permanent kidney failure are kidney transplant or lifelong dialysis.

 What are the symptoms of diabetic kidney disease?

-The PromarkerD test allows the patient to implement preventative measures before kidney damage occurs.
-This proactive and preventative approach to healthcare leads to better health outcomes for the patient and simplifies patient care for physicians.
+The PromarkerD test allows the patient to implement preventative measures including dietary changes, lifestyle modifications, and medications before kidney damage occurs.
+This proactive and preventative approach to healthcare leads to better health outcomes for patients and simplifies patient care for physicians.